Chapter 8: Family

 “Are you sure that’s what he meant?”
 Farkas asked with surprising wisdom.
 “The woman, Verloren, said that gardening was good for her because it made her forget about herself and her problems,” he added.

 That was honest of Mrs. Reisenden, Maria thought.
 It’s rather strange of Farkas to have such a conversation with her.
 He hardly talks to anyone, let alone someone like that.
 For a moment, Maria and Farkas looked at each other as if both were trying to recollect things that they could not recall; bonds that were invisible; a purpose that was unclear.
-As neither could remember, they went back into their normal demeanor and said goodbye.
+As neither could remember, they went back into their normal demeanour and said goodbye.

 Chapter 9: Hold My Hand